cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 ### Define Processing Methods

-Next, we need to define methods to process images using the Compute Shader, calculate the input resolution, handle asynchronous GPU readback, and process raw model output.
+Next, we need to define methods to process images using the Compute Shader, calculate the input resolution, handle asynchronous GPU readback, and scale the bounding box information.